joek546/tu_opt/README.md

      regular expression will be used to search all custom decks for matching keys.
      example: "/^GT/" will select all custom decks starting with the letters GT.

+Mode:
+  pvp: attacker goes first.
+Simulate/optimize for win rate.
+Normally used for missions or pvp. [default]
+  pvp-defense: attacker goes second.
+Simulate/optimize for win rate + stall rate.
+Normally used for pvp defense.
+  gw: attacker goes second.
+Simulate/optimize for win rate.
+Normally used for guild wars.
+  gw-defense: attacker goes first.
+Simulate/optimize for win rate + stall rate.
+Normally used for gw defense.
+Order:
+  random: the attack deck is played randomly. [default]
+  ordered: the attack deck is played in order instead of randomly (respects the 3 cards drawn limit).
 Flags:
   yfort &lt;your_fortress_cards&gt;: your fortress structures. your_fortress_cards: the name/hash/cards of one or two fortress structures. efort &lt;enemy_fortress_cards&gt;: enemy fortress structures. enemy_fortress_cards: the name/hash/cards of one or two fortress structures.
   -e &lt;effect&gt;: set the battleground effect.
                use "tu_optimize Po Po -e list" to get a list of all available effects.
-  -r: the attack deck is played in order instead of randomly (respects the 3 cards drawn limit).
-  -s: use surge (default is fight).
   -t &lt;num&gt;: set the number of threads, default is 4.
   -turnlimit &lt;num&gt;: set the number of turns in a battle, default is 50.
-  win:     simulate/optimize for win rate. [default].
-  defense: simulate/optimize for win rate + stall rate. can be used for defending deck.
-Flags for climb:
+  -v: less verbose output.
+Omits output about your and enemy's deck and fortress Flags for climb:
   -c: don't try to optimize the commander.
   -L &lt;min&gt; &lt;max&gt;: restrict deck size between &lt;min&gt; and &lt;max&gt;.
   -o: restrict to the owned cards listed in "data/ownedcards.txt".
+  -o=&lt;filename&gt;: restrict to the owned cards listed in &lt;filename&gt;.
+                       example: -o=data/mycards.txt.
+  -o=&lt;cards&gt;: restrict to the owned cards specified.
+                 example: -o="Sacred Equalizer#2, Infantry".
-  -o=&lt;filename&gt;: restrict to the owned cards listed in &lt;filename&gt;. target &lt;num&gt;: stop as soon as the score reaches &lt;num&gt;.
+  target &lt;num&gt;: stop as soon as the score reaches &lt;num&gt;.

 Operations: